brimcg/visor/README.md

 - Four-hole unmodified [original Prusa design](covid19_headband_rc2.stl) with button design

 #### Gcode
+Here are gcodes for some variations of designs that produce two parts each.
+The gcode was setup for Prusa MK3 printer.
+I can't speak for using it on other printers.

 ##### Three-hole for US standard hole punch
 ###### PETG/PET
 - Quantity of 2: Three-hole headband with [cinch design](gcode/covid19_headband_3hole_cinch_qty2_PET_FAST.gcode) for flat 3/4" (38mm) elastic bands (non-elastic should also work)